st-coding-gh/mammoth-hunt/readme.md

   The design of the site was made with Midjourney and ChatGPT in Figma<br>

 ## Project description
   The main idea is to try mobile first approach and make a responsive site.
-The project untilizes html, css, scss<br>
+The project untilizes html, css, scss, basic js, bem naming<br>
-  Variables are to be used in css and scss to define colors and other repeated values
+  Variables are used in scss to define colors and breackpoints

 ## Project plan